WomenPlusPlus/ginetta_openLaw/README.md

-# AI Swiss Legal Assistant 🇨🇭 👩‍⚖️ 🤖
+# Open Law 🇨🇭 👩‍⚖️ 🤖

-This is a simple conversational-ui RAG (retrieval augmented generation) based on the Swiss Code of Obligations.
+OpenLaw is an innovative web application designed to offer free, clear, and accessible legal advice for residents across Switzerland.

-> It was created a starting point of the Ginetta Challenge at the women++ [Hack'n'Lead hackathon](www.womenplusplus.ch/hackandlead) November 2023
+Featuring a sophisticated chatbot, OpenLaw breaks down language barriers by leveraging a multilingual language model.
+This makes it an invaluable resource for understanding complex legal matters, tailored to the diverse linguistic landscape of Switzerland.

-## ℹ️ Instructions
+It features widgets such as **lawyer recommendations** and a **community** page where users can get additional feedback and advice from other users.
+Our goal is to decentralize legal knowledge for we understand the complexities of the Swiss judicial and legal system.

-1. Use this repository as a template (or Fork it)
+- Chatbot: This is a simple conversational-ui RAG (retrieval augmented generation) based on the Swiss Code of Obligations.
+A user can query about specific provisions about the Swiss Code of Obligations, which would then summarize the response into simple language.

-2. Add your team members as contributors
+- Lawyer Recommendation: For further information and quotations for an initial assessment, the user may then need to consult a lawyer using the "lawyer recommendation" widget.
+It would then bring the user to a page where one can filter lawyers based on the user geographical location and budget.

-3. Put your presentation in the `docs/` folder
+- Community Platform: We are also implementing a community platform which connects the user to others facing a similar predicament for community support.

-4. This repository **must** be open source (and licensed) in order to submit
+- FAQ's: An FAQ section that provides the most frequent queries from users and its corresponding response.
-5. Add the tag `hack-n-lead` to the repo description
+Legal Protection Insurance Recommendation: Understanding that legal action may be expensive and beyond reach for most, we are implementing a widget that recommends legal protection insurances offered by selected insurance companies.

 ## ▶️ Setup